pecheylauren02/my-safari/README.md

 - The Footer
      - The footer section includes Contact Information, such as the Safari's phone number and email address and physical address, to allow the user to get in touch with the Safari should they have any queries or concerns before booking.
-     - This section also includes five social media links for the *insert Safari name here* website, so users can further explore what is offered at the Safari.
+     - This section also includes five social media links for the Sable Safari website, so users can further explore what is offered at the Safari.
      - This section will be valuable to the user because it encourages them to stay connected via call, email and social media.
      - The footer section is identical across all four pages, to provide the user with consistency and to allow them to find the Contact Information, regardless of which page they are on.